 The most important reason that governments can’t do it, is that God hasn’t gifted them and instructed them to do so.
 They have tried all right, and they will keep on trying to prove the Bible completely wrong.
 But all the trying won’t prevent failing.

-The marks of socialism historically are useless wars, broken promises, the failure to deal with basic infrastructure needs, massive bureaucracies and debt.
+The marks of the welfare state historically are useless wars, broken promises, the failure to deal with basic infrastructure needs, massive bureaucracies and debt.
 Today, all over the western world, the wheels are steadily coming off the economic billy-carts.
 Know of any nations that are running a budget surplus these days?
 They are as scarce as hen’s teeth.
 The consistent trend is more debt, on top of what has been borrowed in the past.
 And in most countries, that’s a lot.

 But there’s more.
-I recently read of a US soldier, wounded in the Viet Nam War.
+I read of a US soldier, wounded in the Viet Nam War.
 Like many thousands of others, he needs on-going treatment for resultant chronic health problems.

 But can he get it?
 No. Because the Defence Department bureaucracy can’t cope with the number of people with needs.
 It is under-funded and under-staffed.